LLNL/shroud/docs/statements.rst

 a statement entry.

-Statement names which start with a `!` are ignored.
+Statement names or alias which start with a `#` are ignored.

 .. name